Glossary of research terms

 Institutional Contact for Dual Use Research (ICDUR)

 The individual designated by the university to be the institutional point of contact for questions relating to compliance with VCU’s Dual Use Research of Concern in the Life Sciences Policy and the liaison with the relevant USG funding agencies.
-The senior associate vice president for research administration and compliance will serve as VCU’s ICDUR.
+The associate vice president for research development serves as VCU’s ICDUR.

 Institutional duties or responsibilities

 The individual who is legally authorized to act for the institution and on behalf of the institution (see HHS Secretary’s Advisory Committee on Human Research Protections Recommendations).
-At VCU, the Vice President for Research and Innovation is the institutional official.
-Responsibilities of the institutional official may be delegated per VCU Authority to Execute Contracts and Other Documents Policy.
+At VCU, the vice president for research and innovation is the institutional official.
+Responsibilities of the institutional official may be delegated per Delegation of Signatory Authority Policy.